smarticoai/public-api/docs/api/enumerations/JoinClanErrorCode.md

 > **JOIN\_CLAN\_NOT\_FOUND**: `1001`

-clan_id doesn't exist for this label
+Clan doesn't exist for this label.
+Archived clans are also reported as `1001`.

 ***